 For Dates & Cost: Visit www.campwapo.org

-Camp registration opens online in January 2018.
+Camp registration opens online in January 2019.
 Priority registration ends in mid-March, so please register early!
-Make all camp payments to Camp WAPO.
+Make all camp payments to Camp WAPO at www.campwapo.org.

 MIDDLE SCHOOL OPTIONS

-June Session: Tuesday, June 26 and Thursday, June 28
+Register for the June Session: Tuesday, June 25 & Thursday, June 27

-July Session: Tuesday, July 10 and Thursday, July 12
+Register for the July Session: Tuesday, July 9 & Thursday, July 11

 Limit: 60 Youth/Session

 Summer Stretch is a day camp for middle school youth that incorporates both service and recreation into the mix.
-Summer Stretch gives youth the chance to stay connected to Shepherd of the Valley over the summer months while developing the skill sets to flourish on overnight service trips.
+Summer Stretch gives youth the chance to stay connected to SOTV over the summer months while developing the skill sets to flourish on overnight service trips.
 Try the June and/or July sessions to prepare you for the Summer Stretch Capstone in August!
-While completed fifth graders cannot attend the Summer Stretch Capstone in August, we welcome all completed fifth graders to the June and July sessions of the Summer Stretch day camp, which serve as an awesome bridge into middle school ministry.
-Registration opens mid-April of 2018.
+While completed 5th graders cannot attend the Summer Stretch Capstone in August, we welcome all completed 5th graders to the June and July sessions of the Summer Stretch day camp, which serve as an awesome bridge into middle school ministry.

-High School Youth completing 10th Grade and up: Talk to Sarah.Bane@sotv.org to be a Summer Stretch leader.
+High School Youth completing grade 10 and up: talk to Zach Rider to be a Summer Stretch leader.

 Youth Completing Grades 6-8

-The Summer Stretch Capstone is an experience designed to give completed sixth-eighth graders a taste of overnight service trips.
-In this half-week trip, youth travel to the Midtown area of Minneapolis to partner with Greater Minneapolis Council of Churches through an Urban Immersion Service Retreat.
-Participants stay in dorms near the Midtown Global Market and spend two full days serving and learning about God’s activity in an urban setting.
+The Summer Stretch Capstone is designed to give completed 6-8 grade youth a taste of overnight service trips.
+In this half-week trip, youth travel to Shalom Hill Farm.
+This rural immersion trip will give the chance to spend time in a cabin, participate in service work with gardens and other camp areas, and meet a variety of farm animals.
 To close out the experience, participants go to Valleyfair for fellowship and fun.
 Participation in the June and July sessions of Summer Stretch is helpful but not required in order to participate.